-Enclosure 1 of the 50.54(f) letter requested each operating reactor licensee to complete a reevaluation of the seismic hazard that could affect their sites using updated seismic hazard information and present-day regulatory guidance and methodologies to develop a ground motion response spectrum (GMRS).
-The licensee was asked to compare their results to the safe shutdown earthquake (SSE) ground motion and then report to the NRC in a seismic hazard screening report.
+Enclosure 1 of the 50.54(f) letter requested each operating power reactor licensee to complete a reevaluation of the seismic hazard that could affect their sites using updated seismic hazard information and present-day regulatory guidance and methodologies to develop a ground motion response spectrum (GMRS).
+The licensee was asked to compare their results to the safe-shutdown earthquake (SSE) ground motion and then report to the NRC in a seismic hazard screening report.
 To provide a uniform and acceptable industry response, the Electric Power Research Institute (EPRI) developed a technical report, EPRI 1025287, "Screening, Prioritization and Implementation Details (SPID) for the Resolution of Fukushima Near-Term Task Force Recommendation 2.1: Seismic," and the NRC endorsed the guidance in a letter dated February 15, 2013 (Reference 5.1).
-Between November 2012 and May 2014, the NRC and the industry provided guidance for the performance of the reevaluated hazard reviews (References 5.2-5.7).
-The licensee provided a seismic hazard screening report for Clinton on March 31, 2014 (Reference 5.8).
+From November 2012 to May 2014, the NRC and the industry provided guidance for the performance of the reevaluated hazard reviews (References 5.2-5.7).
+The licensee provided a seismic hazard screening report for Ginna (Reference 5.8).

-If the new GMRS was not bound by the current design basis (CDB) SSE, more detailed evaluations of the impact from the hazard was requested.
-Also, the licensee was requested to evaluate whether interim protection measures were needed while the more detailed evaluation was completed.
-NEI provided a proposed path forward and schedules in a letter from NEI dated April 9, 2013.
-The NRC endorsed this approach in a letter dated May 7, 2013.
-The guidance to perform the interim protective measures evaluation, EPRI report 300200704, "Augmented Approach for the Resolution of Fukushima Near-Term Task Force Recommendation 2.1: Seismic," was provided as Attachment 1 to the NEI letter (Reference 5.3).
-This expedited seismic evaluation process (ESEP) is a screening, evaluation, and equipment modification process conducted by licensees to provide additional seismic margin and expedite plant safety enhancements for certain core cooling and containment components while the more detailed and comprehensive plant seismic risk evaluations are being performed.
-If an ESEP was required, then the NRC staff completed a technical review of the ESEP report and documented its review in response letters.
-As discussed in Section 2.2 of EPRI 300200704, the licensee was not required to perform an ESEP for Clinton since the SSE envelopes the reevaluated GMRS in the 1 to 10 Hertz (Hz) region, as noted by the NRC staff in Reference 5.11.
+If the new GMRS was not bound by the current design basis (CDB) SSE, Enclosure 1 of the 50.54(f) letter requested more detailed evaluations of the impact from the hazard.
+Also, the licensee was asked to evaluate whether interim protection measures were needed while the more detailed evaluation was completed.
+By letter dated May 7, 2013, the NRC endorsed industry-developed guidance, a proposed path forward, and schedules, which were provided in a letter from NEI dated April 9, 2013.
+Attachment 1 of the NEI letter contains EPRI report 300200704, "Augmented Approach for the Resolution of Fukushima Near-Term Task Force Recommendation 2.1: Seismic," to provide the guidance needed to perform an evaluation of any needed interim protective measures (Reference 5.3).
+This expedited seismic evaluation process (ESEP) is a screening, evaluation, and equipment modification process performed by licensees to provide additional seismic margin and expedite plant safety enhancements for certain core cooling and containment components while the more detailed and comprehensive plant seismic risk evaluations are being performed.
+Ginna was not required to perform an ESEP since the SSE bounds the reevaluated GMRS in the 1 to 10 Hertz (Hz) region, as noted in Reference 5.10.

 By letter dated May 9, 2014 (Reference 5.10), the NRC informed licensees of the initial screening and prioritization results based on a review of the licensees' seismic hazard screening reports.
 The NRC updated the screening and prioritization in a letter dated October 3, 2014 (Reference 5.11).
-The NRC provided the final determination of seismic probabilistic risk assessments in a letter dated October 27, 2015 (Reference 5.17).
-This letter specified the remaining seismic evaluations for each licensee.
-These evaluations could consist of an SPRA (Reference 5.1, SPID, Section 6.1.1), limited scope evaluations (High Frequency (Reference 5.13) and/or SFP (Reference 5.14)), or a relay chatter evaluation (Reference 5.4).
-If an SPRA was required, then additional Phase 2 regulatory decisionmaking was required (References 5.15 and 5.16).
+The NRC provided the final determination of required seismic evaluations in a letter dated October 27, 2015 (Reference 5.18).
+These evaluations could consist of an SPRA (Reference 5.1, SPID, Section 6.1.1), limited scope evaluations (High Frequency (Reference 5.14) and/or SFP (Reference 5.15)), or a relay chatter evaluation (Reference 5.4).
+If an SPRA was required, then additional Phase 2 regulatory decisionmaking was required (References 5.16 and 5.17).

 The NRC staff completed and documented its review of the licensee's reevaluated seismic hazard in a staff assessment (Reference 5.9).
-In order to complete its response to the 50.54(f) letter, the licensee submitted a high frequency evaluation for Clinton (Reference 5.18).
-The NRC reviewed the high frequency evaluation submittal and confirmed that Clinton met the Limited High Frequency criteria (Reference 5.19) and no additional evaluations were needed.
+As specified in Reference 5.18, to complete its response to the 50.54(f) letter, the licensee submitted a high frequency evaluation for Ginna (Reference 5.19).
+The NRC reviewed the high frequency confirmation and confirmed that Ginna met the limited high frequency criteria (Reference 5.20) and that no additional evaluations were needed.